evmos/ethermint/docs/architecture/adr-001-state.md

 Upon a state transition, these objects will be modified and marked as 'dirty' (a.k.a stateless update) on the `CommitStateDB`.
-Then, at every `EndBlock`, the state of these modified objects will be 'finalized' and commited to the store, resetting all the dirty list of objects.
+Then, at every `EndBlock`, the state of these modified objects will be 'finalized' and committed to the store, resetting all the dirty list of objects.

 The core issue arises when a chain that uses the EVM module can have also have their account and balances updated through operations from other modules.
 This means that an EVM state object can be modified through an EVM transaction (`evm.MsgEthereumTx`) and other transactions like `bank.MsgSend` or `ibctransfer.MsgTransfer`.
-This can lead to unexpected behaviors like state overwrites, due to the current behaviour that caches the dirty state on the EVM instead of commiting any changes directly.
+This can lead to unexpected behaviors like state overwrites, due to the current behavior that caches the dirty state on the EVM instead of committing any changes directly.

 ### State Transition

-A general EVM state transition is performed by calling the ethereum `vm.EVM` `Create` or `Call` functions, depending on wheather the transaction creates a contract or performs a transfer or call to a given contract.
+A general EVM state transition is performed by calling the ethereum `vm.EVM` `Create` or `Call` functions, depending on whether the transaction creates a contract or performs a transfer or call to a given contract.

 In the case of the `x/evm` module, it currently uses a modified version of Geth's `TransitionDB`, that wraps these two `vm.EVM` methods.
 The reason for using this modified function, is due to several reasons: